Julienleguey/evento-back/README.md

 # Read Me - Evento

+# Exercise 1

-# 1. Clone the project and install the dependencies
+## 1. Clone the project and install the dependencies
 ```
 $ git clone github_url_of_the_project
 $ cd evento-back